letsvalidate/api/README.md

 ### Notes

-* The current API rate limit is 100/1 calls/minute per client's ip address.
+* The current API rate limit is 100/1 calls/minute per Client's ip address.

 * All generated thumbnails will be host CloudFlare CDN and serve over https, and without any watermarks.